Ian-Blanshard/MP2-Word-Game/README.md

  --- | --- | ---
-Modal displays | Modal should display upon new page loading | Pass Modal closes | Modal should close and display the game screen when the player clicks the I'm ready to play button | Pass Title | Title should be visible and legible | Pass Introduction | Introduction should be visible and legible | Pass Instruction Title | Instruction title should be visible and legible | Pass
+Modal displays | Modal should display upon new page loading | Pass Modal closes | Modal should close and display the game screen when the player clicks the I'm ready to play button | Pass Modal opens | Modal should reopen when the game title is clicked | Pass Title | Title should be visible and legible | Pass Introduction | Introduction should be visible and legible | Pass Instruction Title | Instruction title should be visible and legible | Pass